-The Power icon mathematical states is located on the Windows taskbar.
+The Power icon mathef is located on the Windows taskbar.
 The Power icon allows you to quickly access power settings and view the remaining battery charge.

-- To view the percentage of remaining battery charge and the current power plan, place the mouse pointer over the Power icon - To use Power Options, right-click the Power icon \\\\\\, and then select Power Options.
+• To view the percentage of remaining battery charge, place the mouse pointer over the Power icon

+To use Power Options, right-click the Power icon , and then select Power Options.